Connect with others who understand.

 When To Call Your Doctor

-You should talk to your doctor if you are experiencing any of the signs and symptoms of lupus nephritis, CKD, or ESRD.
+Talk to your doctor if you’re experiencing any of the signs and symptoms of lupus nephritis, CKD, or ESRD.
 You should also talk to your doctor if you notice your symptoms of lupus nephritis getting worse, which could indicate the disease is progressing.
 You may require changes to your treatment plan or a different kind of therapy, such as dialysis.

 Are you living with lupus nephritis?
-What symptoms have you had with lupus nephritis?
+What symptoms have you had?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References